dejager/sticky-notes/README.md

-# flythrough
+# sticky-notes
-A Metal shader inspired by some of Apple's recent tunnel animations
+An Xcode Metal shader playground inspired by those tiny, helpful pieces of paper...